Rohi7875/gutendex-api/DEPLOYMENT.md

 DB_PASSWORD=your_secure_password_here
 ```

+**Important**: Make sure `DB_PASSWORD` matches the password you used when creating the `gutendex_user` in Step 3.

 Generate application key and cache config:
 ```bash
 php artisan key:generate
 php artisan config:cache
 php artisan route:cache
 ```

+**Note**: If you get "no password supplied" errors, double-check that:
+1. The password in `.env` matches the database user password
+2. You've run `php artisan config:cache` after updating `.env`
+3. The database user has proper permissions

 ## Step 6: Import Database